MobilityDB/MobilityDB/README.md

 Documentation
 -------------

 Please notice you can generate the manual and the workshop from the sources.
-A pregenerated version of them are available.
+In addition, pregenerated versions of them are available.

 ### Manual